AykutTosun/google-homepage/README.md

 Hi!
-Welcome to my Google-homepage project which is made for practising.
+Welcome to my Google-homepage project which is made for practising(The Odin Project).
 I will have trained what i learned.
 Have a nice day or night; Reader.
+"I didn't use JavaScript"